Tonghak Peasant Revolution: Gyojo Shinwon movement

 In December, there was another petition in the market of Boeun.
 Many Southern Jeob believers thought they should march into Seoul and petition before the king, but Choe Sihyeong finally quelled the Boeun petition, instead penning a letter to King Gojong:

-We... are determined to follow this new doctrine (Donghak) only because we want people to reform themselves, to be loyal to their king, to show filial piety to their parents, to respect their teachers, and to show friendship to their fellow men.

 In response, Gojong ordered the Northern messengers to "go to your homes.
 If you do, I may grant your plea".
-Meanwhile, Seo Inju and the Southern Jeob were threatening Westerners and Japanese with bodily harm, saying "If you do not flee by March the seventh, we shall all kill you.
+Meanwhile, Seo Inju and the Southern Jeob were threatening Westerners and Japanese with bodily harm, saying, "If you do not flee by March the seventh, we shall all kill you.
 You are causing injustice in a foreign land."
 This was attached to American, French, and Japanese legations, Christian churches and schools, and districts with a large number of foreigners taking residence.

-Jeon Bongjun, meanwhile, led his followers into Boeun, which became the most violent and revolutionary petition in the Gyojo Shinwon Movement.
+Jeon Bong-jun, meanwhile, led his followers into Boeun, which became the most violent and revolutionary petition in the Gyojo Shinwon Movement.
 His followers all wore blue clothes with red gloves.
-About 80,000 believers, with the flags "Expel Westerners and Japanese", gathered in the market and built an earthen fortress.
-Revolutionary thoughts, such as "In other countries, the people hold councils and decide upon the government.
+About 80,000 believers, with the flags "Expel Westerners and Japanese," gathered in the market and built an earthen fortress.
+Revolutionary thoughts include, "In other countries, the people hold councils and decide upon the government.
 This petition is like that.
 Why suppress it?" formed.
 The petition was also more extreme.
 The requests were: